Export Promotion Council

 - Range of different Duty Exemption or Remission schemes are available as follows-

 - Advance Authorization (AA): Duty free import of inputs, physically incorporated in export product with minimum 15% value addition.
 No IGST, Transition Product Specific Safeguard Duty and Countervailing Duty will be charged.
-AA is generally issued to manufacturer exporter or merchant exporter.
+AA is generally issued to a manufacturer exporter or merchant exporter.

 - Duty Drawback Scheme: Products made by duty paid inputs are first exported and thereafter refund of duty is claimed